 It might seem obvious that when you are looking at hiring a recruiter, you should choose one with integrity.
 No-one wants to deal with cowboys do they?
 But in our experience clients and candidates don’t look as hard as they should do when selecting a recruiter.
 Perhaps they turn a bit of a blind eye and don’t want to see an inconvenient truth or realise why it’s important.

-Why it matters to clients
+Why it matters to employers

-Why it matters to candidates
+Why it matters to job applicants